Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-where $i\in [2], j\in [\eta ]$.
-The initial capacity of each school is one.
+for $i\in [2], j\in [\eta ]$.
+The initial capacities of all schools are one.
 The crucial property of this gadget is that if each school has capacity at most $\eta +1$ (and at least one), then in the student-optimal stable matching $c$ is matched to $w_1$ and either $u_1$ is matched to $w_2$ (if $w_1$ has capacity one) or $u_2$ is matched to $w_2$ (if $w_1$ has capacity more than one).
-In either case, the resulting matching is not efficient, as student $c$ would mutually like to switch places with $u_1$ or $u_2$ (the one at $w_2$).
+In either case, the resulting matching is not Pareto-efficient, as student $c$ would mutually like to switch places with $u_1$ or $u_2$ (the one at $w_2$).